madprops/blog/docs/adet.md

 # Adet

-At the bottom of a page you'll find a FAQ.
+At the bottom of sites you'll usually find `about` pages.

-Everybody knows what a faq is, if you care to read it.
+Everybody knows what a `faq` is, if you care to read it.

 Another thing some might care to read is the established traditions of the site or community.